martylee/CSC209/README.md

 BA 3218

 In this course, we have four assignment, the first one this about UNIX shell command, and the others are standard C.

+Here is my own solution code for them.